Build and Test

 Profiles

-Maven profiles allow you to apply different configurations for different environments.
+Maven profiles allow you to switch between test types.

 CI/CD